Addison Rose Vincent – Accessibility & Housing - LA (they)

 Lena Holz – Keynote Speaker Liaison (she)

 Lena has been a nanny in Seattle for 12 years and has a 22-year-old son.
 She loves kids, animals, the outdoors, playing, and being spontaneous.
-This is Lena's third year volunteering for the conference.
+This is Lena's fourth year volunteering for the conference.

-Margaret Taboada – Concierge Lead (she)
+Margaret Taboada – AID Desk Lead (she)

 I was born and raised in the Seattle area.
 I raised 4 children and currently have fun with 10 grandkids who keep me young!
 I graduated from UW with an engineering degree and have worked at Boeing for 35 years as a computer developer, architect, analyst and project manager.
 My hobby is amateur ballroom dancing, competing in the local area.

-Micah – Social Media (they)
+Micah – Marketing Strategy, Social Media (they)

 A published writer, engaging advocate, and expert educator on transgender identities, Micah's mission is to contribute positively to everyone's experience with gender.
 The popular site neutrois.me is a balance of thoroughly researched information, easy to understand resources, and the personal chronicles of Micah's transition, a public examination of what it means to live in a world that makes no room for non-binary gender.
 Micah presents humorously didactic workshops involving cookie metaphors, reluctantly talks to journalists for media interviews, volunteers at schools as a speaker for the SF LGBTQ Speaker's Bureau, and is a closet idealist.